jonegil/gui-with-gio/egg_timer/03_button.md

 ```
 ### Comments

-1. From the top, we recognice the main function starting defining and calling the anonymous function.
+1. From the top, we recognize the main function starting defining and calling the anonymous function.

 1. We continue to define the window ` w `